 San Pancho town is basically one main road lined with restaurants and small hotels that leads to Playa San Pancho.

 Besides a few restaurants at the beach entrance, all the rest is purely free and deserted sand where you can easily walk undisturbed by vendors.

 When I visited the town of San Pancho, Mexico there were only 2000 thousand people living there, watching over each other, which means that crime is close to zero, cause they would easily catch the fool.

 We slept one night in a treehouse close to the beach with no doors and no security.
 I couldn’t believe that was happening in Mexico.

 But life in San Pancho, Mexico, although very tranquil, doesn’t end on the beach, although my pictures only speak about that.
 (So sorry, I lost the other batch of pictures)

 Here below I will tell you what are my favorite things to do in San Francisco, Mexico.

 San Pancho Mexico – safety

-San Pancho is a very quiet town, small and not really a favorable territory for major crimes.
+San Pancho is a very quiet town, small, and not really a favorable territory for major crimes.
 It’s a small family-oriented community of about 2000 citizens who know each other and look after one another.
 And when there is something or somebody suspicious they reported to the police immediately, which you could do as well (Call 911).
 However, as anywhere in the world, episodes of petty theft can occur, so make sure you protect your belonging and use common sense rules.
-When I was there I slept on a treehouse by the beach which was all open and no security guards.
+When I was there I slept on a treehouse by the beach which was all open and had no security guards.
 I am not sure if it’s still the same as it was 2 years ago, but I definitely consider it one of the safest places in Mexico.